emmapa/proximity_kit/PK_MUV/Code/README.md

-The code is written on Arduino IDE platform, for the Adafruit Feather HUZZAH esp8266 board.
+The code is written in Arduino IDE platform, for the Adafruit Feather HUZZAH esp8266 board.
-To upload the code PK_MUV_main_.ino to your kit, you need the SiLabs CP2104 Driver and the ESP8266 Board Package in Arduino IDE: [tutorial])(https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide).
+To upload the code PK_MUV_main_.ino to your kit, you need the SiLabs CP2104 Driver and the ESP8266 Board Package in Arduino IDE: [tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide).

-It sketch includes the following libraries:
+The sketch includes the following libraries:
 * esp8266 core: https://github.com/esp8266/Arduino
 * WiFiManager library: https://github.com/tzapu/WiFiManager
 * ArduinoJson library: https://github.com/bblanchon/ArduinoJson
 * PubSubClient library: https://github.com/knolleary/pubsubclient
+* Adafruit_NeoPixel library:
+* SPI library:
+* MFRC522 library:

 #### First upload
-In the Arduino sketch define the variable RESET_SETTINGS 1: '#define RESET_SETTINGS 0', to format the System files in the esp8266 and reset previously saved WiFi settings.
+This is a recommendation, the First Upload is not mandatory but it formats the System files in the esp8266 and reset previously saved WiFi settings.
+You you want to exectues the mentioned action you have to define the variable RESET_SETTINGS  to 1, in the Arduino sketch: <br>
+'#define RESET_SETTINGS 1'.
 Upload the code.

 #### Second and further uploads
-In the Arduino sketch define the variable RESET_SETTINGS 0: '#define RESET_SETTINGS 0'.
+In the Arduino sketch define the variable RESET_SETTINGS 0:<br>
+'#define RESET_SETTINGS 0'.

 Be sure that the information to access the MUV server are correct: char mqtt_server[41] = "<my_server>\0";<br>